ofek150/Chess-Game/README.md

 ## License

-The project is licensed under the [LICENSE]MIT License.
+The project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.
 Contact

 If you have any questions, suggestions, or feedback, please feel free to contact us: